hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook3.md

 But, despite this - I still made a lot of progress.
 This progress was just different from what I had expected.
 I added in more fluency, extended String, created a nice/big loop structure, and made a lot of design decisions that I intend to further add in.

 I also have some new operation and function ideas that I have for these two types, that I will be putting in.

+For next week, I also want to add in documentation for the DSL, and fill up the "read me".